AMReX-Combustion/PeleLMeX/README.md

 ## Getting help, contributing

 Do you have a question ?
 Found an issue ?
 Please use the [GitHub Discussions](https://github.com/AMReX-Combustion/PeleLMeX/discussions) to engage with the development team or open a new [GitHub issue](https://github.com/AMReX-Combustion/PeleLMeX/issues) to report a bug.
-The developmemt team also encourages users to take an active role in respectfully answering each other's questions in these spaces.
+The development team also encourages users to take an active role in respectfully answering each other's questions in these spaces.
 When reporting a bug, it is helpful to provide as much detail as possible, including a case description and the major compile and runtime options being used.
 Though not required, it is most effective to create a fork of this repository and share a branch of that fork with a case that minimally reproduces the error.